oscimp/amaranth_twstft/221127_SNR/README.md

 # Computing the Signal to Noise ratio

-The signal to noise ration is defined as the power in the signal to the power in the noise, classically computed as var(signal)/var(noise).
+The signal to noise ratio is defined as the power in the signal to the power in the noise, classically computed as var(signal)/var(noise).

 In the TWSTFT link we only receive a signal x=signal+noise with signal a noise